Pyrdacor/Ambermoon/Files/LOB.md

 The LOB compression was created by Lothar Beck who was related to Ambermoon.
 It is a proprietary algorithm so not much is known.

 There was a piece of C code in the Amberworld project which could decompress LOB data (see the below C code example).
+Oliver Gantert from the Amberworld project mentioned recently that he can now also compress with LOB.

 After looking at this code for a while I understood how LOB works and that the algorithm for decompression is actually much simpler.
 See my C# code example below.